-There's more to being paid than just being handed some money every week.
-As well as knowing how much you'll be paid, it's important to also know when and how you're going to be paid, and what your employer's responsibilities are.
+There's more to wages and salaries than just being given money by your employer.
+As well as knowing about Australia’s minimum wage, you need to understand when and how you're going to be paid, as well as your employer's responsibilities.

-- How often you'll be paid
+- how often you'll be paid

-- How you will receive your pay
+- how you’ll receive your pay

 Payslips and what should be on them